IDE-installers/vscodium-installer/README.md

 .\windows-install-vscodium.ps1
 ```

-# Note
+# Also Note
-If VSCodium isn't installing properly with this script, see 'https://vscodium.com' and install it by your self.
+If VSCodium isn't installing properly with this script, visit 'https://vscodium.com' and install it by your self.